Your Heartburn Might Be More Than a Stomach Ache

 If you have reduced your trips to Starbucks, skipped food truck chili and forgone your daily chocolate fix but GERD is still a problem, then it’s time to see a medical professional.

-After a thorough evaluation, a gastroenterologist or your primary care physician may decide to prescribe a medication that neutralizes stomach acid or stronger medications called proton pump inhibitors that block acid production.
+After a thorough evaluation, a gastroenterologist or your primary care physician may decide to prescribe a medication that neutralizes stomach acid or stronger medications called proton pump inhibitors, which block acid production.

-“Taking GERD medications a half hour before eating is very important to get maximum benefit,” says Dr. Khaitan.
+“Taking GERD medications a half-hour before eating is very important to get maximum benefit,” Dr. Khaitan.
 “These medications work best on an empty stomach, so timing of medications is very important.”

-For persistent GERD that cannot be helped by lifestyle changes or monitored medications, Dr. Khaitan says there are new medical procedures that can bring GERD sufferers relief, like the LINX Reflux Management System.
+For persistent GERD that cannot be helped by lifestyle changes or monitored medications, Dr. Khaitan says new medical procedures can bring GERD sufferers relief, like the LINX Reflux Management System.